 Ursuline College is committed to helping students with learning disabilities (LD) and Attention Deficit Hyperactivity Disorder (ADHD) succeed in their courses and become independent learners.
 To help these students achieve success, the College has developed the FOCUS Program, a voluntary, comprehensive, fee-paid program for students with learning disabilities and ADHD.
 The FOCUS Program is aimed at providing a smooth transition into college life, helping students learn to apply the most appropriate learning strategies in college courses and teaching students self-advocacy skills, all through intensive one-on-one coaching with a disability specialist.

-To learn more about Phase I and Phase II, click here.
+To learn more about each stage, click here.

 FREQUENTLY ASKED QUESTIONS:

 How do I apply to be a member of the FOCUS program?

 To be eligible for the FOCUS program, students must first meet the admissions requirements of Ursuline College and be accepted to Ursuline College.
 Once admitted to Ursuline College, students should contact the FOCUS program coordinator to apply.
 Upon meeting with the Disability Specialist, students will present up to date documentation

 of the diagnosed disability and possible treatment.
 Providing a doctor's prescription pad note is not sufficient

 documentation in and of itself, but it can be included with other documentation as pat of a more comprehensive evaluation report.
 If you are unsure of what documentation is considered appropriate, please contact the Disability Specialist.
 Do I have to pay a fee for basic accommodations and auxiliary aids?